Zinnia

 -

-There are multiple varieties or cultivars in the Zinnia family, including the hybrid 'Profusion' Series.
-A cross between Zinnia angustifolia (disease resistance) and Zinnia elegans (larger flowers) combines the best traits of both including drought tolerance, heat tolerance, humidity tolerance, and low maintenance.
-The strong, durable foliage resists insects and repels deer and rabbits.
+There are multiple varieties or cultivars of zinnia, including the hybrid 'Profusion' Series.
+A cross between Zinnia angustifolia (disease resistance) and Zinnia elegans (larger flowers), ‘Profusion’ combines the best traits of both, including tolerance to drought, heat, and humidity.
+The strong, durable foliage resists insects.

 VIDEO Created by Elisabeth Meyer for "Annuals, Perennials, Vines, and Groundcovers" a plant identification course offered in partnership with Longwood Gardens.